FAQ

 Volunteering Frequently Asked Questions

-This school year SPSSeattle Public Schools More became a One-To-One district!
-Every student has a district issued device that can connect to the internet – parents and guardians can utilize this device to apply to volunteer with SPSSeattle Public Schools More.
+Every student has a district-issued device that can connect to the internet – parents and guardians can utilize this device to apply to volunteer with SPS.

-If you are not a family member of an SPSSeattle Public Schools More student, you can visit a public library or a community center.
-For list of facilities offering access to computers and the Internet for free visit this City of Seattle website.
+If you are not a family member of an SPS student, you can visit a public library or a community center.
+For a list of facilities offering access to computers and the Internet for free, visit this City of Seattle website.

-Alternatively, you can visit the John Stanford Center for Educational Excellence where two computer stations are available to apply for employment and volunteer opportunities with SPSSeattle Public Schools More.
+Alternatively, you can visit the John Stanford Center for Educational Excellence, where two computer stations are available to apply for employment and volunteer opportunities with SPS.
 They are located between Enrollment and Security offices.

 What are the requirements for new volunteers at Seattle Public Schools?

-- View online Adult Sexual Misconduct Prevention safety video
+- View the online Adult Sexual Misconduct Prevention safety video

 - Read the online Volunteer Handbook